Page 1: Biography

 Military aviator and leader, aviation administrator

-This biography, written by David M. Crooks, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by David M. Crooks, was first published in the Dictionary of New Zealand Biography in 2000.

 Leonard Monk Isitt was born on 27 July 1891 at Christchurch, New Zealand, the elder son of Leonard Monk Isitt and his wife, Agnes Martha Caverhill.
 His father was a Methodist minister, temperance leader and politician.
 Leonard was educated at Mostyn House School, Cheshire, England, and at Christchurch Boys’ High School.
 On leaving school he took up farming as a cadet and served in the territorial forces before enlisting in the New Zealand Expeditionary Force in April 1915.